hcai-mms/hcai-mms.github.io/_publications/2024_11_RecSys_lesota_geiger_schedl.md

 # - schedl # .md file exists for this person
 # - Max Mustermann # there is no .md file for this person.
 authors:
--lesota
+- lesota
--geiger
+- geiger
--Walder, Max
+- Walder, Max
--Kowald, Dominik
+- Kowald, Dominik
--schedl
+- schedl

 # abreviation of the journal/conference ... e.g. IEEE TVCG
 journal-short: RecSys